Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "No, it is.
 You got me one, I'm returning the favor," she retorted, and swiftly cut her off when she opened her mouth to protest.
 "Nope.
 I don't care what you say.
 I'm doing it."

-Rachel rolled her eyes playfully and huffed out a mock exasperated 'fine', eliciting a smug smirk from the blonde, who carefully slit open the red envelope.
+Rachel rolled her eyes playfully and huffed out a mock exasperated 'fine', eliciting a smug smirk from Quinn, who carefully slit open the red envelope.
 Her name was in cursive on the front, where Rachel had (barely) suppressed the urge to draw a heart instead of a dot over the 'i.'
 She could still see the little curve where she had changed her mind at the last second.

 Quinn's chuckle of delight disrupted her musings.
 The card was pretty simple: a smiling, blue-eyed teddy bear holding a heart (a simple heart card would've been too generic; this looked like she put in more effort, according to Brittany) and on the inside it just said 'Happy Valentine's Day.'
 Though Rachel had added, after a painstakingly long debate with Santana, the inscription 'to my beary (berry) best friend.
 Hugs, Rachel.'
-The Latina claimed the line was far too cheesy for anyone to fall for unless they were in kindergarten.
+Santana claimed the line was far too cheesy for anyone to fall for unless they were in kindergarten.

 However, judging from the expression of utter jubilation on Quinn's face and in those sparkling eyes, Santana had been wrong this time.
 Rachel allowed herself to hope, smiling uncertainly.